 The Historic Photographer of the Year Awards was created by Trip Historic, an online travel guide to the world’s historic sites.
 They awarded Hurel a cash prize of £400, and the category winners each won a “unique money-can’t-buy experience.”
 Scroll down to see some of the incredible shortlisted winners and then check out the rest of the photos here.

+JP Appleton.
+Roker Pier-Sunderland in North East England.
+Historic England Winner.
 “This shot was taken on a trip to the North East.
 I have seen many images of this splendid structure but I wanted to capture something a little different.”

 Anna Kaunis.
 Moscow, Russia.
 Shortlisted.
+Changing Moscow.

+Debdatta Chakraborty.
+Strahov Library in Prague, Czech Republic.
+Shortlisted.
 “Strahov Monastery is a Premonstratensian abbey founded in 1143 by Jindřich Zdík, Bishop John of Prague, and Vladislaus II, Duke of Bohemia.
 It is located in Strahov, Prague, Czech Republic.”

 Debdatta Chakraborty.
 Jama Masjid in Delhi.
 Shortlisted.

 Eduardo Arteaga.
 Cappadocia, Turkey.
 Shortlisted.
 “Hot air balloon ride in Cappadocia.”